lets00/lets00/README.md

 # $ whoami

 I'm a lecturer at IFPE(Federal Institute of Pernambuco)-Garanhuns and System developer for love.
-In my free time I like to study new techs, play acoustic guitar and drink beer with friends.
+In my free time I like to study new techs, play acoustic guitar and read good books.

 ## I like working with these technologies 🛠